On the normal trace space of extended divergence-measure fields: Preliminaries

 This norm is equivalent to the more standard choice $\lVert \phi\rVert_{\LL^{\infty}(X)}+\Lip(\phi,X)$, however the above form will be more convenient in describing the predual.
 We observe that if $\phi \in \Lip_{\rmb}(X)$, where $X \subset \mathbb R^n$ is any set, we have $\phi$ is uniformly continuous and hence admits a unique continuous extension to $\overline X$, which is remains Lipschitz continuous with the same norm.
 This gives a natural identification $\Lip_{\rmb}(X) \cong \Lip_{\rmb}(\overline X)$.

-Note that for $U \subset \mathbb R^n$ open we have $\Lip_{\rmb}(U) \subset \WW^{1,\infty}(U)$; while equality holds for suitably regular domains (\emph{e.g.}\,for bounded Lipschitz domains), the inclusion is in general strict.
+Note that for $U \subset \mathbb R^n$ open we have $\Lip_{\rmb}(U) \subset \WW^{1,\infty}(U)$; while equality holds for domains satisfying Definition~\ref{defn:intro_lrc} (see \cite[Thm.\,4.1]{Heinonen2005}), the inclusion is in general strict.
 We will show that both spaces can be identified as a dual space, and thus can be equipped with the topology of weak${}^{\ast}$-convergence.

 \begin{lem} Let $U \subset \mathbb R^n$ be an open set.
 Then there is an isometric isomorphism $ \WW^{1,\infty}(U) \cong \WW^{-1,1}(U)^{\ast} $ induced by the pairing

 where $g = f_0 + \sum_{i=1}^n \partial_{x_i}f_i$ with $f_0,f_1,\cdots,f_n \in \LL^1(U)$. \end{lem}